Complaints Procedure In Full | Curtis Parkinson

 Your complaint and our complaints procedure will then be finalised and concluded as at the date of the communication of the result of our review.

-Should you fail to object to my response by communicating that dissatisfaction to me or to ask for a review of my response as set out above within 8 weeks of date of your complaint then your complaint will be resolved to your satisfaction in accordance with the Legal Ombudsman scheme and you will have no right to go to the Legal Ombudsman.
+Should you fail to object to the outcome of our response by communicating that dissatisfaction or to asking for a review as above within 8 weeks of the date of your original Complaint or extension of time for dealing with your complaint then you agree your complaint has been resolved to your satisfaction.

-At the Conclusion of Our Complaints Procedure – The Legal Ombudsman
+At the Conclusion of Our Complaints Procedure

-If the matter is resolved you have no right to refer the matter to the Legal Ombudsman.
+If the matter is resolved, you have no right to refer the matter to the Legal Ombudsman.

-At the conclusion of this process if you are (1) an individual or sole trader, (2) a business with less than 10 employees and a turnover less than €2 million), (3) small charities and clubs/associations with an annual income net of tax less than £1 million, (4) trustees of a trust with an asset value of less than £1 million (5) beneficiaries of an estate and if you are still dissatisfied you have a right to complain to the Legal Ombudsman who may be contacted, at PO Box 6806 Wolverhampton WV1 9WJ;
+At the conclusion of this process if you are (1) an individual or sole trader, (2) a business with less than 10 employees and a turnover less than €2 million), (3) small charities and clubs/associations with an annual income net of tax less than £1 million, (4) trustees of a trust with an asset value of less than £1 million (5) beneficiaries of an estate and if you are still dissatisfied you have a right to complain to the Legal Ombudsman who may be contacted, at

-Tel: 0300 555 0333; enquiries@legalombudsman.org.uk (email); www.legalombudsman.org.uk. (website)
+enquiries@legalombudsman.org.uk (email); www.legalombudsman.org.uk. (website)

-Before accepting an unresolved complaint for investigation the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
+Before accepting an unresolved complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first.

 The Legal Ombudsman’s time limits for accepting a complaint are: